Jewel Avenue buses: MTA takeover

 On February 27, 2005, the MTA Bus Company took over the operations of the Queens Surface routes as part of the city's takeover of all the remaining privately operated bus routes.
 On September 2, 2007, the Q65A was renumbered to the Q64.
-Until 2010, the Q64 operated out of College Point Depot (the former Queens Surface garage), but has since been operating out of the Baisley Park Depot (the former Jamaica Buses facility) in South Jamaica.
-In January 2020, the QM4 and QM44 routes were moved back into College Point Depot due to lack of express buses in Baisley Park Depot.
-On September 8, 2013, overnight service was added making the Q64 a 24/7 bus route and eliminating the 90 minute gap in service between 2:30 AM and 4:00 AM.
+On September 8, 2013, overnight service was added, making the Q64 a 24/7 bus route and eliminating the 90 minute gap in service between 2:30 AM and 4:00 AM.

 On July 5, 2016, the branch of the QM4 along Third Avenue was relabeled as the QM44 as part of the renumbering of Queens express routes' Third Avenue branches.

 Queens bus redesign

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Q10 and Q64 buses would have been replaced by a high-density "intra-borough" route, the QT14, running from Electchester to the Lefferts Boulevard station of the AirTrain JFK.
 The QM4 and QM44 would have been replaced by one express route, the QMT162.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.

 A revised plan was released in March 2022.
 As part of the new plan, the Q64 would be discontinued, but the Q10 would be extended to Electchester along the Q64's route, using the same path as the QT14.
 The QM4 and QM44 would remain with only minor changes to their non-stop sections.

+A final bus-redesign plan was released in December 2023.
+The final plan called for the Q10 and Q64 to remain separate routes; although the Q64's routing would remain unchanged, there would be modifications to stop spacing and headways.
+The QM4 and QM44 would retain their existing routings, with only changes to stop spacings and frequencies.

+On December 17, 2024, addendums to the final plan were released.
+The final plan included splitting the Q64 into two routes: a local Q64 route, which retains the existing Q64's routing, and a limited-stop Q74 route, which runs between the Forest Hills subway station and Queensborough Community College.
+Bus stops on the QM4 were rearranged.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
+All routes were part of Phase I, which started on June 29, 2025, but the QM44 changes took effect on June 30 because it was a weekday-only route.